 - Don't use a razor in the area of your surgery.
-We will clip any hair that needs to come off. - No one should touch your bandages except your health care team. - We will teach you how to take care of your wound before you go home. - Watch for signs of infection: fever, pain and redness from your wound.
+We will clip any hair that needs to come off. - No one should touch your bandages except your healthcare team. - We will teach you how to take care of your wound before you go home. - Watch for fever or pain and redness from your wound, which are signs of infection.
 If you think you have an infection, notify your nurse or doctor.

-IVs and Urinary Catheters
+IV's and Urinary Catheters

-A variety of devices such as urinary catheters and intravenous lines (IVs), may be used to assist in your recovery.
+A variety of tubing and lines may be used to assist in your recovery.
 When there is a need to place an IV line for an extended period of time, an IV called a central line may be required.
 This is an IV that goes into a large vein near your heart.
-It is usually put in your chest, neck or groin but can be placed in your arm.
-If it is placed in your arm, it is called a peripherally inserted central catheter, or PICC line.
-A urinary catheter, also known as a Foley catheter, is a tube that is placed in your bladder to allow urine to drain.
-A urinary catheter may be placed if you are critically ill, unable to urinate, or for surgery and tests.
+It is usually put in your chest, neck, or groin.
+If it is placed in your arm, it is called a PICC line.
+These lines are for IV fluids or medicines that you will need to receive for several days.
+A urinary catheter, also known as a foley catheter, is a tube that is placed in your bladder to allow urine to drain.